 Get on the Water (Seriously)

 The year-round Truckee River Whitewater Park, in the heart of downtown Reno, gives kayakers 11 drop-pools and other features to keep the adrenaline pumping.
 Yes, it’s cold in the winter, but weather permitting, you can suit up with a guide from Sierra Adventures and enjoy the expertly built whitewater park with none of the crowds.
-If you’d rather hit the big lake on a calm, sunny day, stop by Wild Society in North Lake Tahoe to rent a see-through kayak (yes, these boats are fully transparent, affording unencumbered views into Lake Tahoe's incredibly clear depths) and explore nearby secluded coves.
+If you’d rather hit the big lake on a calm, sunny day, stop by Clearly Tahoe to rent a see-through kayak (yes, these boats are fully transparent, affording unencumbered views into Lake Tahoe’s incredibly clear depths) and explore nearby secluded coves.

 One of the best ways to explore the snow-free natural terrain immediately surrounding Reno is on two wheels.
 The mountain-bike app Trailforks lists 158 trails for this region, covering 230 miles, and Peavine Mountain, just northwest of town, is a top zone, offering trails from flowy cross-country to technical downhills.
 If you’re looking for a fun climb with plenty of obstacles to navigate, the Halo Trail–Crispy Bacon loop will test your no-dab skills.
 Of course, the trails around Reno are great for hiking and running, too.
 Check out the popular Hunter Creek Trail for a frozen waterfall payout or head to Hidden Valley Regional Park for a chance to see herds of wild horses.

 A Lively Après Scene